Ceramic Dictionary

 5) It can also happen when the layer of glaze is too thick.

 Crayon is a pointed stick or pencil of colored clay, chalk or wax, etc., used for drawing.
-There is a large variety of colors made especially for ceramics, for drawing directly onto bisque or a fired glaze.
+There is a large variety of colors made especially for pottery, for drawing directly onto bisque or a fired glaze.
 After the drawing is finished and before firing, a thin layer of glaze is painted or sprayed over the whole work.
 Many very attractive designs are produced with this method.

 Crazing is when undesired hairline cracks appear in the glaze surfaces after firing.
 This is caused by the glaze having a higher expansion and so contracting more than the clay or bisque during the cooling down, forming cracks.
-If a glaze-base is prepared with this texture to use as a decoration, it is known as Crackle.
+If a glaze-base is prepared with this texture to use as a decoration, it is known as crackle.

 Cream is an off white color, slightly yellow.
 It gets this name as it is the same color as the fatty part of milk, which rises to the surface when the liquid is allowed to stand.
 The photos show two tiles; one is white, industrially made; the other is “Siglo 18” (Spanish for 18th Century), which is the glaze-base we use as explained in the Majolica Method.